 Honey Bee Latte

-We’re introducing this brand new drink as a way to celebrate the warmer weather, and all things Spring!
-The Honey Bee Latte combines locally sourced, all natural honey, with French vanilla and lavender flavors.
+The Honey Bee Latte is a celebration of the warmer weather and all things Spring!
+It combines locally sourced, all natural honey with French vanilla and lavender.
 It’s topped off with whipped cream and raw sugar crystals.